It’s different to predictive project management — where you know what you are building and are planning how to get there — because when you work with

 Specialist teams work most effectively with larger team sizes — more towards the 20 people end of the spectrum rather than 5 or 6 people.

-You can minimise the downtime for team members by cross-training them.
+You can minimize the downtime for team members by cross-training them.
 Then hopefully you can smooth out their less busy times and they can help keep the project moving forward.

 Moving to any new way of working is a learning curve.
 You’ve got to help the team adopt new ways of working.